civicrm/civicrm-dev-docs/docs/standards/javascript.md

 CRM.myStuff = {foo: 'bar'}.
 ```

-Note: due to legacy code written before these standards were adopted, CiviCRM still has quite a few other global variables and functions.
-Aside from the 2 listed below, they all need to be removed from the global scope.
+Note: due to legacy code written before these standards were adopted, CiviCRM still has quite a few other global variables and functions, they all need to be removed from the global scope.
 You can help!

+CiviCRM Provides two Javascript globals:

+* `CRM` - Contains all globally needed variables and functions for CiviCRM.
+Also contains server-side variables and translations.
+* `ts` - Function for translating strings.
+Signature is identical to its php counterpart.

 ### Location